EB-1 for Physicians | Green Card for Doctors

 EB-1 Green Card for Physicians

 The EB-1 is the highest preference level for employment-based green cards.
-It carries with it the greatest amount of prestige and benefits, but it is also one of the more difficult green cards to obtain because of the high standards that the requirements set.
+It carries with it the greatest prestige and benefits, but it is also one of the more difficult green cards to obtain because of the high standards that the requirements set.

 If you want an EB-1 for physicians and medical doctors, then EB-1A and EB-1B are your best bet.
 Because of this, we will focus only on these for this article.